 Generic Name: dinoprostone topical

-Note: This page contains side effects data for the generic drug dinoprostone topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Prostin E2.
+Note: This document contains side effect information about dinoprostone topical.
+Some of the dosage forms listed on this page may not apply to the brand name Prostin E2.

 For the Consumer

 Applies to dinoprostone topical: vaginal gel/jelly, vaginal insert extended release, vaginal suppository, vaginal tampon

 Along with its needed effects, dinoprostone topical (the active ingredient contained in Prostin E2) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.